Gordon Estate 2013 Cabernet Sauvignon, Columbia Valley

 Wine ratings are still of great popularity among the people, but the consumer preferences are not so one-dimensional anymore.
 Useful websites for consumers like Vivino, CellarTracker, along with social media influencers have provided wine criticism with a new democratic platform, where amateurs can express their views next to professionals.
 Although the scores from critics still have a lot of power over the pricing and prestige of a certain company, the people that love listening to winos have gained more than one source able to help them with their purchases.
 The path of the wine reviews continues, which is the balance between the expertise and the easy access to it in the quickly transforming field.

 Gloria Ferrer is best known for its sparkling wines.
 However, their Chardonnay is well worth a look.
-A cool climate chardonnay that has little in common with its compatriots further north …
+A cool climate chardonnay that has little in common with its compatriots further …

 A stellar bottle of Napa red.
 All you merlot haters should pick up a bottle to see how wrong you can be.
 If Tom Hardy were a bottle of wine, he would be …